John Farrell (Australian poet): Late life and legacy

 Farrell continued to be a regular contributor to the Telegraph until 1903 due to Bright's disease on 8 January 1904.
 Farrell had married in November 1876 Elizabeth Watts, who survived him with four sons and three daughters.
 In 1904 a memorial edition of Farrell's poems was published with a memoir by the critic Bertram Stevens under the title of My Sundowner and other Poems.
-This was re-issued in 1905 as How He Died and other Poems.
+It was re-issued in 1905 as How He Died and other Poems.
 The contents differ substantially from the 1887 volume of the same name.
 Farrell's gravestone is inscribed with: